phillycc/Iron-Yard-Assignments/README.md

 ==================

 For the GitHub uninitiated, a ReadME file is a great place to describe your repository or project in more detail.
-A well-written ReadME broadly describes the contents of the project and allows the reader to quickly decide whether to watch, if not collaborate, on the project.
+A ReadME can include specs, instructions, version change overviews, etc. When well-written, this file allows the reader to quickly decide if they want to watch, fork, collaborate, or contribute to the project, or just move on.